CogniQ/CogniQ/README.md

 # CogniQ has multiple personalities

-## Normally, CogniQ will just use Chat GPT4.
+## CogniQ will ask Chat GPT for an answer, and also search the web using Bing.

-CogniQ will respond with the answer to your question without performing any web searches.

-## CogniQ will augment its responses using Bing if you use the wake word "search" or "bing" or "google"

-CogniQ will incorporate the top three search results into its answer and will provide links to its sources.
+CogniQ will incorporate the top three search results into its answer and will provide links to any relevant sources.

-## CogniQ will use Anthropic Claude if you use the wake word "Claude" or "Anthropic".

-If you prefer Claude, you can use the wake word "Claude" or "Anthropic" to have CogniQ use Claude instead of Chat GPT4.
+It gets its answer by performing a straight query to ChatGPT and then using an agent to draw context from Bing Search.
+The set of responses are then combined to produce a search augmented response.

 # Deployment